unepwcmc/pipeline/geoprocessing/README.md

 To test this completes successfuly, you can run `conda env list` and check if `{your-env-name}` is in the output.

+To start coding, change your working directory to `geoprocessing` and run `ipython`.
+Within IPython or Jupyter notebook, you can interact with `arcpy` and run scripts directly using the builtin magic function `%run`.

 ## Background

 The need to design a test-able, modular geoprocessing workflow is imperative.
 We start by de-coupling the process from the associated data...